Live community data

 across all metals

-The 10 most frequently added items to MetalMetric vaults, ranked by how many times they appear across all users.
-American Silver Eagles consistently lead despite higher premiums — liquidity and recognition drive demand.
+The most frequently added items to MetalMetric vaults, ranked by share of total entries.
+American Silver Eagles dominate despite carrying higher premiums — brand recognition wins.

 Average Premiums Paid